luis-vega/GitHowto/README.md

 This is the Hello World example from the git tutorial.
-(Changed in original)
+(Changed in original and pushed to shared)